 - Carefully stir in the walnuts and boil for 2 minutes.

-- Remove walnuts with a slotted spoon, gently shaking to drain all the water, then spread out on a baking sheet to dry.
+- Carefully, remove walnuts with a slotted spoon, gently shaking to drain all the water, then spread out on a parchment lined baking sheet to dry.

-- In a medium bowl, using a handheld electric mixer beat egg whites until foamy.
+- In a medium bowl, using a handheld electric mixer beat egg whites until they become light, airy, foamy and frothy.

-- Heat oil in a medium saucepan to 350 degrees.
-Add shrimp and fry until golden brown, about 4-5 minutes.
+- Heat oil in a skillet with high sides to 350 degrees.
+Add shrimp (Do Not overcrowd) and fry until golden brown, about 4-5 minutes.

 - Meanwhile, make the sauce.
 In a medium bowl, whisk together mayonnaise, honey, and sweetened condensed milk.
 Add the fried shrimp and toss to coat.
 Spread on a serving dish and sprinkle with candied walnuts and green onions.
 Serve.